-Other uses – Incense sticks and incense cones made from sage are very popular.
+Other uses – Candles, incense sticks, and incense cones made from sage are very popular.

 Thyme originated throughout the Mediterranean but is now found throughout the world.
 Thyme is a low-growing hardy perennial that has an intense but pleasant, herbaceous aroma.

 There are over 400 varieties of thyme.
 The aroma and flavor can change depending on the variety of thyme that you use.
 The most common type of thyme is known as common thyme (Thymus vulgaris) or garden thyme.

 Some varieties of thyme are grown for culinary purposes while other types are grown as ornamentals.
 But all varieties of thyme are edible.